Veridise/veridise-docs/vanguard/custom-detectors/solidity-dialect.md

   the contract is of the specific kind, respectively.
 * `superClasses`: an object that may be iterated over to obtain the superclasses (as `Contract` objects) of this contract.
+* `isConcrete`: whether this contract has been compiled to bytecode.
+Usually, this includes non-abstract contracts and libraries.
+* `isAbstract`: opposite of `isConcrete`.
+Typically, this includes interfaces and abstract contracts.

 #### Iterators